urbit/urbit/urb/zod/pub/docs/dev/hoon/runes/br/brhp.md

 `|-`
 ====

-Trap: automatically called function with no arguments
+Trap: automatically called function with no arguments.  loop/recur

 A function with no arguments that's automatically called when constructed.
 More specifically, it produces a [dry]() [%gold]() [core]() whose single [arm]() [$]() (the empty name) is automatically called when the core is constructed.
-Similar to creating and calling an anonymous function and is quite commonly used for loops or recursion.
+Similar to creating and calling an anonymous function and is commonly used for loops or recursion.

 Produces
 --------